-My Guide to travel while having a full-time job or two
+A Guide to Travel while having a Full-Time Job

-On a daily basis I get asked how I manage to travel as often as I do and I always say it’s due to skilful planning.
-Every ones’ priorities is different.
-I choose to spend mine saving whatever I have left of my salary, plan the trips in advance and use the 15 days as carefully as possible on getaways.
+On a daily basis, I get asked how I manage to travel as often as I do and I always say it’s due to skillful planning.
+Every ones’ priorities are different.
+I choose to spend mine saving whatever I have left of my salary, plan the trips in advance and, use the 15 days as carefully as possible on getaways.

 Here’s a guide of what worked for me and might work for you too: